Strayker-Software/Binder/README.md

 # Binder

-When Coronavirus stopped schools, my teachers are sending me a lot of different tasks to do in home.
-This app will help me in organisation.
+.NET Core Windows Forms app for TODO task managment.
+To create task are needed only three parts of data: task description, deadline date with hour and if task should be done today.
+Simple interface can display many tabpages with tables.

 # Usage of Binder

-Just download the newest version from [Release]([https://github.com/StraykerPL/Binder/releases](https://github.com/StraykerPL/Binder/releases) page.
+Just download the newest version from [Release](https://github.com/StraykerPL/Binder/releases) page.

 # TODO

-[List](Link here!) of what I would like to be done in Binder and it's repository!
+[List](https://github.com/StraykerPL/Binder/blob/master/docs/TODO.md) of what I would like to be done in Binder and it's repository!

 # Contact